Philadelphia Pride 2026: March, Festival & Complete Party Guide

 Gayborhood Bar Events

-- Woody's opens outdoor bars when the streets shut down for the Festival.
-DJs, theme nights, cabaret, and drag shows all Pride Weekend.
-This is ground zero for the after-Festival party.
+- Woody's opens outdoor bars and throws DJ sets, theme nights, cabaret, and drag shows all Pride Weekend.
+This is ground zero for the after-march and after-Festival crowd.

-- Tavern on Camac — Philadelphia's oldest operating LGBTQ+ bar runs special Pride events all weekend: line dancing and a guest DJ on Friday, the Pink and Gold party on Saturday, and the Spill the Tea dance party on Sunday (Pride Day).
+- Tavern on Camac — a gay venue has operated on this Camac Street site since the 1920s, making it one of the city's oldest.
+It runs special Pride events all weekend: line dancing and a guest DJ on Friday, the Pink and Gold party on Saturday, and the Spill the Tea dance party on Sunday (Pride Day).
 The piano bar upstairs is electric during Pride.

 - Voyeur Nightclub — Late-night Pride parties on the dance floors.
 Open Thursday through Sunday, with the Saturday and Sunday night sets drawing the biggest crowds.
 The club operates as the Mayfield Social Club — members free, guests pay cover.